 Whether it's a presentation about the archaeology of the CaŮada Alamosa or a holiday-themed living history performance, the Museumís monthly Culture Series is educational and entertaining.
 From New Mexico's State Historian to Chautauqua performers, a variety of presenters are featured throughout the year.
 Culture Series presentations take place on the second Thursday of each month at 7:00 p.m.
 Check the calendar for this month's speaker.
-Admission is a suggested donation of $2.00.
+Admission is free.

-To inquire about upcoming Culture Series offerings or if you are interested in being a presenter, contact Scott Green at (575) 522-4100 ext.125
+To inquire about upcoming Culture Series offerings or if you are interested in being a presenter, contact Leah Tookey at (575) 522-4100, ext.
+102.

 The Museum plays an active role supporting lifelong learning.
 We enrich and extend visitors' knowledge through contact with artifacts, fascinating exhibitions, and other educational programming.
 Adults already have a rich store of life experiences but can come to the Museum to increase their knowledge and have fun.
 Programs especially designed for adults include:

 Make the past come alive by transforming yourself into a historical character that can teach visitors about life in the past.
 Get involved with research and the re-creation of historical characters and environments.
-Contact Curator of Education and living history specialist Scott Green at (575) 522-4100 ext.125 for more information.
+Call (575) 522-4100 for more information.

-Dowsing, weaving and cooking are just a few of the Museumís recent offerings.
-See museum calendar for current listings.
+Weaving and cooking are just a few of the Museumís recent offerings.
+Call (575) 522-4100 to learn about upcoming events.